chase-slept/infra-doc/README.md

 PersistentKeepalive = 25
 ```

-The `Address` are our Wireguard interface addresses and we'll use these in Caddy to reverse proxy though the WG interface. `AllowedIPs` includes the other WG endpoint on our Raspberry Pi, our local network, and our Docker network, so we can likewise connect and reverse proxy to those.
-Our first PreUp rule enables the sysctl ip_forward value which allows us to forward packets.
-The next PreUp/PostDown sets an iptables Destination NAT from the https port 443 on our Bastion server to port 80 on our local, non-https WG endpoint.
-This is required for our (firewall allowed) SSL-secured traffic arriving from the internet on the Bastion server to forward through our local network and arrive at port 80 (this is for reverse proxying to any webserver we may be running locally--this is optional and the ports can be configured for SSL termination also).
-The final PreUp/PostDown rule sets an iptables DNS masquerade on the Wireguard interface.
-This defines the route back from the local network, once it is arrives and looks to return the request.
-These NAT rules would normally be set on the server directly, but since we only really want these to apply on the WG interface adding them directly into the configuration as Pre-Post rules is a simple way to allow them to apply only to this interface and persist until the interface is closed.
+The `Address` is our Wireguard interface address and we'll use this in Caddy to reverse proxy though the WG interface. `AllowedIPs` includes the other WG endpoint on our Raspberry Pi, our local network, and our Docker network, so we can likewise connect and reverse proxy to those.
+Our first PreUp rule enables the sysctl ip_forward value which allows us to forward packets over the interface.
+The next PreUp/PostDown rule sets an iptables SNAT (or Masquerade) on the Wireguard interface.
+This defines the return route for our requests after they're forwarded to the local network.
+These rules would normally be set on the server directly, but since we only really want these to apply on the WG interface, adding them directly into the configuration as Pre/Post rules is a simple way to allow them to apply only to this interface and persist until the interface is closed.

 On the client- or local-side, we have a matching configuration file that looks like this: